eyaleizenberg/rake-migrations/README.md

 ## Issues, suggestions and forks.
 Feel free to open issues, send suggestions and fork this repository.

+This gem was developed during my work at [Samanage](http://example.net/).

 Thanks and Enjoy! :)